hedge0/trading_bot_rust/README.md

 ## License

-This project is licensed under the All Rights Reserved License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.